cmontella/docs/quickstart.eve.md

   [#ui/text text: seconds]
 ~~~

 As the time changes, the output updates to reflect the current state of the `#time` record.
 Records can be committed instead of bound, but the behavior is a little different -- committed records persist until they are removed explicitly.
-Try changing `bind` to `commit` in the above block and see what happens.

 ## Reacting to events